inmanta/inmanta-core/docs/lsm/quickstart/quickstart.rst

 This guide assumes that you already finished the :ref:`quickstart<quickstart>`, so if you haven't followed that one, please start with it.

-**Make sure that you have the necessary sensitive information**, namely:
+**Make sure that you have the necessary license information**, namely:

 - Credentials to the package repository;